Skip to main content

 We recruit medical, administrative, and logistical support personnel to provide medical care to people in crisis in more than 70 countries worldwide.

-Every year, nearly 7,000 international MSF field staff provide lifesaving medical assistance to people who would otherwise be denied access to even the most basic health care.
+Every year, over 7,500 internationally mobile staff provide assistance to people who would otherwise be denied access to even the most basic healthcare.

 Below is a general overview of the minimum requirements for working with us.
 For more detailed information on the additional technical skills required of your profile, check the relevant specific field job profile description, or take a look at the job application pages of the MSF website in your country of residence, accessible through the form above.